katsmamina/architecture-quiz-group2/planning/development-strategy.md

 - [ ] Create the index.html and the initial styles.css
 - [ ] Add the content to the starting page

-- This user story is developed on the branch `1-welcome`.
+- This user story is developed on the branch `1-start`.
   This branch is merged into the `master` branch after completion.

 #### Interface
 *HTML*
 - container (div): id = 'container-start', class = 'container-start'
-     - quiz logo (img): id = 'img-logo-start', class = 'img-logo-start'
+     - quiz logo (img): id = 'logo', class = 'logo'
      - welcome header (h1): id = ''
      - rules description (p): id = 'p-rules', class = 'p-rules'
      - Start button (button): id = 'btn-start', class = 'btn-start'